carcot/lispyy/README.md

 [lispy](https://github.com/abo-abo/lispy) variations

 The conception of `lispy` is inspired.
-`lispyy` depends on `lispy` and explores some variations and extensions to `lispy`'s default behavior.
+`lispyy` builds upon `lispy` and explores some variations and extensions to `lispy`'s default behavior.